How to Dispute a DAP Placement Denial in Delaware Without an Attorney

 Does the Advocacy Playbook actually include DAP-specific materials?

 Yes.
-The Delaware IEP & 504 Advocacy Playbook includes a dedicated DAP Placement Checklist covering the entire process: requesting the evaluation, understanding PRC decision criteria, filing a formal objection, and navigating appeal options.
+The Delaware IEP & 504 Advocacy Playbook includes a dedicated DAP Placement Checklist covering the entire process: requesting a referral, reviewing available data, seeking a written recommendation, and navigating escalation options.
 It also includes the general advocacy letters, state complaint template, and escalation framework that apply to any Delaware special education dispute, including DAP-related ones.

 Should I get a private autism evaluation to support my DAP request?

 If the school's evaluation didn't capture the full picture of your child's needs, a private evaluation from a licensed psychologist who specializes in autism can provide additional evidence.
-The cost of a private evaluation ($1,500–$4,000) is significant, but it's a one-time cost that can strengthen both your PRC reconsideration and any subsequent state complaint.
-Alternatively, if you disagree with the school's evaluation, request an Independent Educational Evaluation (IEE) at public expense — the district must either pay for one or file due process to prove their evaluation was adequate.
+The cost of a private evaluation ($1,500–$4,000) is significant, but it's a one-time cost that can strengthen a written placement review and any subsequent state complaint.
+Alternatively, if you disagree with the school's evaluation, request an Independent Educational Evaluation (IEE) at public expense — the district must either fund it without unnecessary delay or file a due-process complaint to prove its evaluation was adequate.

 Get Your Free Delaware Dispute Letter Starter Kit